-The Boardman Lake Trail was developed in cooperation with Grand Traverse County, the City of Traverse City, and the MDNR through a Michigan Natural Resources Trust Fund Grant and extends 2 miles along the eastern shore of Boardman Lake and approximately .75 mile along the north end.
-The north half is paved with the remaining trail surface of crushed limestone and boardwalk.
-The trail is connected to the TART Trail, library, and the Grand Traverse Nature Education Preserve trail system that parallels the Boardman River and will be extending around the western side of Boardman Lake.
+The Boardman Lake Trail was developed in cooperation with Grand Traverse County, Garfield Township, the City of Traverse City, and MDNR through a Natural Resources Trust Fund Grant.
+The trail extends two miles along the eastern shore of Boardman Lake and 0.75 mile including a pedestrian bridge across the north end.
+The trail is composed of asphalt, crushed limestone and boardwalk.
+The trail is connected to the TART Trail, Traverse Area Sailing Center, Traverse Area District Library, and the Old Towne Neighborhood.
+The trail is planned to connect to the Grand Traverse Nature Education along the Boardman River south of South Airport Road.
+Plans call for the trail to extend around the western side of Boardman Lake.